cem8301/to-see-the-world/README.md

 ```

 ### Setup your python environment
 You need to pip install all of the required dependencies.
-This [link](https://www.makeuseof.com/install-pydroid-android/) shows how to get these instaled in pydroid.
+This [link](https://www.makeuseof.com/install-pydroid-android/) shows how to get these installed in Pydroid.
 The required dependencies are shown here:
 ```
 flatten-dict
 folium